sashlinreddy/dyn-fed/README.md

 sbatch -n $ntasks dyn-fed/scripts/slurm_launch.sh
 ```

 The [slurm launch](scripts/slurm_launch.sh) generates a multi-prog on the fly with desired arguments.
-The above command will launch a job with the default arguments specified in [master execution script](examples/train_logisticv2.py).
+The above command will launch a job with the default arguments specified in [server execution script](examples/train_logisticv2.py).
 However, arguments can be passed to the job submission as below:

 ```bash
 sbatch -n $ntasks dyn-fed/scripts/slurm_launch.sh -v 20